WomenWhoCode/TicTacToeDocumentation/TicTacToeDeck.md

 # Gemfile

-* `listed gem version defaults since each have different environments`
+* `listed gem version defaults and included .rvmrc since each have different environments`

 run...